KathrynBottenberg/bikeSharing/README.md

 # BikeSharing

 ## Purpose:
-Provide more data vizalizations for investors to demonstrate that a bike-sjaring program in Des Moines is a solid buisness proposal.
+Provide more data vizalizations for investors to demonstrate that a bike-sharing program in Des Moines is a solid buisness proposal.
 In order to convice the stakeholders, show them the following:
 - Show the length of time that bikes are checked out for all riders and genders
 - Show the number of bike trips for all riders and genders for each hour of each day of the week
 - Show the number of bike trips for each type of user and gender for each day of the week.